 Researching the Romance - Conference

-The Browne Popular Culture Library at BGSU will host an academic conference focused on various aspects of the romance genre on April 13-14, 2018.
-All sessions are free and open to the public.
+The Browne Popular Culture Library at BGSU will host an academic conference focused on various aspects of the romance genre on April 22-23, 2020.
+Thursday evening's closing event with Alyssa Cole is free and open to the public.

 Please contact Steve Ammidown (firstname.lastname@example.org) with any questions or concerns.